 March 14th marks the beginning of the 2013 Bassmaster Elite Series Season.
-And it’s a pretty sure bet that Gerald Swindle is the only pro with an Etch A Sketch toy in his boat.
+And it’s a pretty sure bet that Gerald Swindle is the only pro with an Etch-A-Sketch toy in his boat.
 Ironically, it has nothing to do with fun and games for bass fishing’s funniest pro.
-But instead, a means to erasing the past, forgetting about the bad, and focusing on the next step to success.
+But instead, a means to erase the past, forget about the bad, and focus on the next step to success.

-What most don’t know is that Swindle is one of the most complex anglers that pro bass fishing has ever known.
+Most don’t know that Swindle is one of the most complex anglers pro bass fishing has ever known.
 Beneath the boatloads of humor is a 43-year-old mind that thinks far deeper than his hilarious quotes on the weigh-in stage will ever reveal.
-And that can be a problem in a sport where success is largely played out between the ears.
+And that can be a problem in a sport where success is primarily played out between the ears.

-So stuck with Velcro to the underside of his Triton’s dry storage lid, is a wallet-sized, red-framed, Etch A Sketch toy with blue knobs that he turns to clear his mind about the past.
-“It all started when a guy asked me in a seminar how I became a ‘junk fisherman’,” explains Swindle, in reference to his reputation for fishing numerous lures in a day’s time.
-“I told him fishing was like an Etch A Sketch, no day on the water is ever the same, you have to erase thoughts of what worked yesterday a lot of times, and start with a fresh approach.
+So stuck with Velcro to the underside of his Triton’s dry storage lid is a wallet-sized, red-framed, Etch A Sketch toy with blue knobs that he turns to clear his mind about the past.
+“It all started when a guy asked me in a seminar how I became a ‘junk fisherman,’” explains Swindle about his reputation for fishing numerous lures in a day.
+“I told him fishing was like an Etch A Sketch, no day on the water is ever the same, and you must erase thoughts of what worked yesterday many times and start with a fresh approach.
 That leads to fishing and mastering a wide range of lures.”

-Gerald’s wife LeAnn heard him telling that story, and because she’s one of the most supportive wives any angler could dream of marrying, decided that she’d buy Gerald an Etch A Sketch as a Christmas stocking stuffer a few months ago.
+Gerald’s wife, LeAnn heard him telling that story, and because she’s one of the most supportive wives any angler could dream of marrying, she decided that she’d buy Gerald an Etch A Sketch as a Christmas stocking stuffer a few months ago.
 “We’ve tried laminating and taping motivational quotes on his boat, and last year we used a stuffed animal we called Lucky George to help keep his mind right.
-This year I thought putting an Etch A Sketch in his boat would serve as a great reminder of the advice he gave that man in his seminar,” said LeAnn.
+So this year, I thought putting an Etch A Sketch in his boat would be a great reminder of the advice he gave that man in his seminar,” said LeAnn.

 Swindle knows about bad days in life.
-Ironically, on this day, exactly five years ago, March 14, 2008, Gerald had the very worst day of his life, when pancreatic cancer took away his beloved brother Tony.
-They weren’t just brothers, they were buddies.
-They hammered nails in the Alabama heat together as house framers, and flopped 4-pounders into the boat as team partners at evening fruit jar tournaments on Lewis Smith and Logan Martin.
+Ironically, on this day, exactly five years ago, March 14, 2008, Gerald had the worst day of his life when pancreatic cancer took away his beloved brother Tony.
+They weren’t just brothers.
+They were buddies.
+They hammered nails in the Alabama heat together as house framers and flopped 4-pounders into the boat as team partners at evening fruit jar tournaments on Lewis Smith and Logan Martin.

-With mental reminders like the spinnerbait hanging from his Tundra’s rearview mirror, and a tattoo on his bicep, not only does Swindle honor Tony daily, but he’s reminded that Tony is cheering him to move on.
-Four consecutive Classic qualifications have proven that in fact, Gerald has moved on in a positive fashion.
+With mental reminders like the spinnerbait hanging from his Tundra’s rearview mirror and a tattoo on his bicep, Swindle honors Tony daily and is reminded that Tony is cheering him to move on.
+Four consecutive Classic qualifications have proven that Gerald has moved on positively.

-And so today, March 14th … with an Etch A Sketch on board … he’ll begin working to qualify for the 2014 Bassmaster Classic on his favorite all-time reservoir – Lake Guntersville - located in Gerald, Tony and LeAnn’s home state of Alabama.
+And today, March 14th … with an Etch A Sketch on board … he’ll begin working to qualify for the 2014 Bassmaster Classic on his all-time favorite reservoir – Lake Guntersville - in Gerald, Tony, and LeAnn’s home state of Alabama.
 “The way I’m wired – sometimes you just need a little reminder,” concludes Swindle.